jon-xu/scSplit/README.md

       "scSplit_PA_matrix.csv": the full ALT allele Presence/Absence (P/A) matrix for all samples, NOT including the doublet cluster, whose sequence number would be different every run (please pay enough attention to this)
       "scSplit_P_s_c.csv", the probability of each cell belonging to each sample "scSplit.log" log file containing information for current run, iterations, and final Maximum Likelihood and doublet sample

+   d) This step is also memory consuming, and the RAM needed is highly dependent on the quantity of SNVs from last step and the number of cells.
+As a guideline, a matrix with 60,000 SNVs and 10,000 cells might need more than 50GB RAM to run, please allow enough RAM resource for running the script.

+   e) Typical runtime for this step is within 0.5 hour, with default parameters, depending on the nature of the data and the resources being allocated.

 ### 5. (Optional) Generate sample genotypes based on the split result
    a) Run "scSplit genotype" with input parameters: